Rampage Killings Fast Facts

 2008

 September 2, 2008 - In Skagit County, Washington, Isaac Zamora, 28, kills five people and a police officer during a two-hour rampage.
-Zamora is sentenced in November 2008 to a life term at the state mental hospital.
+Zamora is sentenced in November 2009 to a life term.

 September 2, 2008 - In Skagit County, Washington, Isaac Zamora, 28, kills five people and a police officer during a two-hour rampage.
-Zamora is sentenced in November 2008 to a life term at the state mental hospital.
+Zamora is sentenced in November 2009 to a life term.

 February 14, 2008 - At Northern Illinois University in DeKalb, Illinois, Steven Kazmierczak, 27, shoots and kills five people in a lecture hall before taking his own life.